puppetlabs/puppet-vscode/README.md

 ## Configuration

-The Puppet VSCode extension can use the PDK or the Puppet Agent to provide advanced features, which can be set using two configuration options: `puppet.installType` and `puppet.puppetAgentDir`.
+The Puppet VSCode extension can use the PDK or the Puppet Agent to provide advanced features, which can be set using two configuration options: `puppet.installType` and `puppet.installDirectory`.

 - By default the `puppet.installType` is set to `agent`, and allows you to choose to use `pdk` or `agent`.
-- The `puppet.puppetAgentDir` allows you to choose a custom path to either a PDK install or a Puppet-Agent install, and must match the correct setting in `puppet.installType`.
+- The `puppet.installDirectory` allows you to choose a custom path to either a PDK install or a Puppet-Agent install, and must match the correct setting in `puppet.installType`.

 If no settings are chosen, the extension will attempt to use the Puppet Agent, to force it to use the PDK you have to select `pdk` for `puppet.installType`.

-> Note: The `puppet.puppetAgentDir` setting name will be changed in the `0.12.0` release to `puppet.installDirectory`
+> Note: The `puppet.installDirectory` setting name will be changed in the `0.12.0` release to `puppet.installDirectory`

 > Note: Only PDK v1.5.0 and above are supported.